cheind/image-stitch/OutOfFocusAnalysis.md

 # Future work

-This work is intended as an introductory text on the topic of out-of-focus analysis, also known as "Airborne Optical Sensing."
-As such, many advanced strategies have not been covered, including methods like optimizing for locally maximal sharpness or combining multiple stitching planes at various heights to enhance image clarity and accuracy.
-These techniques offer additional avenues for improving results in more complex scenarios.
+This work is intended as an introductory text on the topic of out-of-focus analysis, also known as "Airborne Optical Sensing".
+We've briefly covered the basic method and evaluated three different weighting strategies on a challenging rubber duck rescue scenario.
+Many more advanced weighting methods remain unexplored.

 # References